-The Two-year Traditional MBA Program provides the true MBA immersion experience.
-As a student in the Two-year program, you will have the opportunity to focus entirely on your MBA experience, while involving yourself in student leadership roles, gaining valuable experience through a summer internship and expanding your peer network and professional horizons.
+The Two-year Traditional program provides the true immersion experience.
+As a Two-year student, you will have the opportunity to focus entirely on your MBA experience, while involving yourself in student leadership roles, gaining valuable experience through a summer internship and expanding your peer network and professional horizons.
 The Two-year path provides students who may be considering a career change after earning their MBA with the opportunity to gain experience in their future area of interest first-hand.

 During the first year, students enroll in 12 required business classes and 3 electives, which will provide a solid foundation of functional business skills.
 Students jump into electives during year one, furthering their knowledge of chosen specializations, which gives them the edge during fall recruiting events and interviewing activities.
 Graduate course descriptions provide more information on these courses.
 Students will complete 3 to 4 courses per module.

 |Managerial Economics||Asset Valuation, Risk & Return||Capital Structure & Risk Management Issues||Managerial Accounting|

 |Financial Accounting||Problems & Methods in Marketing Management||Advanced Managerial Statistics||Organizational Behavior|

 |Intro to Managerial Statistics||Production & Operations Management||Elective||Elective|

 |Professional Writing||Professional Communication||Elective|

 In the second year, students select 6 elective courses and complete remaining core business requirements.
 Electives enable students to further expand their studies in one of our 5 career-focused areas of concentration offered by the Hough Graduate School of Business.
 Students typically take 2 to 3 courses per module, leaving plenty of time for job search activities.

 |Strategic Management||Global Immersion Experience (optional)||Law, Ethics and Organizations||Leadership||Global Immersion Experience (optional)||Global Macro Economics|